WaPoco/net_practice/README.md

 local ip for internal use:
 127.0.0.1 127.255.255.254
+# What is the broadcast address?

+# What is the network address?
+The network address is an unique identifier which will be asigned to each device in a network.
 # What is the subnet mask?
 The subnetmask is a 32 bit long number and useful to calculate the ip range .

 What is subnetting?
 What is a router?
+What is a switch?
 What is IP forwarding?
-What is the broadcast address?